St Stithians leads South African schools in the preservation of the environment

 Through all of this, the education of our future generations is uppermost in the minds of the Saints’ teachers, and pupils of all ages are encouraged to learn and take part.

 And don’t think that our intrepid carbon warriors are resting on their laurels!
 Future plans include a black water treatment plant, photovoltaic power-generating plants, and the replacement of kikuyu grasses with indigenous grasses among other exciting, innovative ideas.
-To read more about greening, follow the link to our recent sustainability presentation.
+To read more about greening, follow the link to our sustainability presentation.

 St Stithians can be justifiably proud of the leadership role they have taken, not only in their determined effort to reduce their carbon footprint, but also in the knowledge that they are preparing the way for future generations to preserve their environment.